top of page

 §

 I vigorously shake my head.
 No!
 It can’t be!
 I know I am not doing a Georgy… It’s firm in my mind – I know I won’t let the RAF down.
-The squadrons need whatever they are throwing at me today and I must deliver the new planes.
+The squadrons need whatever they are throwing at me today, and I must deliver the new planes.
 Those rubbish sausages are to blame for this!
 At least, I pray they are.

 I close my eyes and breathe in deeply in preparation to stand up.
 I must see what I am doing.
 I feel the discomfort in my stomach as I edge blindly in the general direction of the black-out curtains.
 Found them!
 I pull them apart, hoping the window catch works – I need fresh air.
-My cold fingers drag the handle down and the window opens, its hinges squealing noticeably.
-My face floods with freezing, fresh morning air – oh, God, that feels good!
+My cold fingers drag the handle down, and the window opens, its hinges squealing noticeably.
+My face floods with freezing, fresh morning air – oh, God that feels good!

 I stare across the darkness of the base.

 My mind begins to wander to past assignments.
 I smile, thinking of one aircraft delivery to an American base.
 The weather was awful – it was truly atrocious, on the absolute boundary of safety.
-However, I was told (or, should I say, ordered), before I crashed out on my make-shift bed, that I needed to accompany Jilly, another ATA girl, to deliver two repaired fighter planes to a US base in Norfolk the next morning.
+However, I was told (or, should I say, ordered), before I crashed out on my makeshift bed that I needed to accompany Jilly, another ATA girl, to deliver two repaired fighter planes to a US base in Norfolk the next morning.
 As usual, just to make life interesting for us, we flew with no navigation aids – just a map, a compass and a stopwatch to find our way across the unfamiliar countryside.

 §

 I suck in more cool air.
 I rejoice when the peculiar feelings whirling around my body begin to ebb away.
 I feel relief – I begin to feel normal.
 Time for light!
-I need to know the time, and I must see if my aim was spot-on and my – ugh! – rejected meal isn’t decorating the wall.
+I need to know the time, and see if my aim was spot-on and my – ugh! – rejected meal isn’t decorating the wall.

 My finger fumbles in the dark for the light switch; a loud click heralds a harsh but weak light from the naked bulb in the middle of the varnished-yet-peeling boarded ceiling.
 My eyes object to it and shut tight.
 Immediately outside my open window, I’m bawled at by a patrolling MP.

 ‘Shut those bloody curtains!
-D’ya want t’get a bomb through that winda?’
+D’ya want t’ get a bomb through that winda?’

 Damn!
-Get a hold of yourself, girl, there’s only thirty minutes to the briefing.
+Get a hold of yourself, girl - there’s only thirty minutes to the briefing.

 §